Tag: seasonality

 Read more 2013: Lessons Learned and Revisiting Some Studies

 Various holiday effects are well documented for developed countries’ stock markets, typically showing abnormal returns around thanksgiving, Christmas, New Year, and Easter.
 Do similar effects exist in the Chinese stock market?
 In this post I’ll take a look at returns to the Shanghai Composite Index (SSECI) during the days surrounding the following holidays: New Year, Chinese New Year, Ching Ming Festival, Labor Day, Tuen Ng Festival, Mid-Autumn Festival.
 The index only has 22 years of history, so statistical significance is difficult to establish.
-Despite this, I believe the results are quite interesting1.
+Despite this, I believe the results are quite interesting.

 The charts require a bit of explanation: the error bars are 1.65 standard errors wide on each side.
 As such, if an error bar does not cross the x-axis, the returns on that day are statistically significantly different from zero at the 5% level (by way of a one-tailed t-test).
 The most interesting holidays are the New Year, Chinese New Year, and Ching Ming Festival, all of which have several days of quite high returns around them.